kushal-luthra/big-data-architecture/docs/Big-data-architectural-patterns/Big-data-architectural-patterns-2.md

 3. Leverage managed and serverless services - <br>
 Not an architectural principle, but more of a recommendation. <br>
 By leveraging managed and serverless services, you can focus on what really matters. <br>
-It lets you focus on analytics, the transformations, the ETL, rather than loading softwares and other pieces. <br><br>
+It lets you focus on analytics, the transformations, the ETL, rather than loading softwares, ensure their upgrade. etc. This is all handled by vendor behind the scenes. <br><br>

 4. Use event-journaling design Patterns - <br>
 It means as you are collecting data into big data systems its a good practice to not override your data. <br>